 Cabernet Sauvignon is one of the greatest food wines.
 It’s rumored that the grape was born inadvertently.
 Good news for us!
 The grape is a cross between Cabernet Franc and Sauvignon Blanc, but that doesn’t mean it’s a mellow grape.
-It has a thick skin along with bold rich flavors.
+It has thick dark skin that brings bold rich flavors.

 Cabernet Sauvignon is the most planted red grape around the world.
 These are the top producing regions.
 France and Italy feature Cab as a blend, while California features Cab as a single varietal (although they also produce Bordeaux style blends as well).